What Is The Halo Effect Psychology Concept?

 The halo effect is more likely to occur in certain situations.
 For example, if you're unfamiliar with someone, you're more likely to form a general overall impression of them.
 After all, when you know someone well, you have more opportunities to see their different characteristics and be exposed to the different ways they behave.

-After you form an overall positive opinion of someone, you're more likely to see their other traits as positive, particularly if those traits are ambiguous, difficult to pin down, or subjective.
+After you form an overall positive opinion of someone, you're more likely to see their other personality traits as positive, particularly if those personal qualities are ambiguous, difficult to pin down, or subjective.
 It's as if you give that person the benefit of the doubt when there is no clear, direct, or definitive reason to think they're bad in any way.

 Finally, when you believe a person or object is popular, you're more likely to form an overall positive impression of them.
 In this case, you're less likely to alter your opinion, even after you receive evidence to the contrary.